Neferkasokar

-Neferkasokar (Ancient Egyptian Nefer-Ka-Seker; which means “beautiful soul of Sokar” or “the soul of Sokar is complete”) was an Ancient Egyptian king (pharaoh) who may have ruled in Egypt during the 2nd Dynasty.
+Neferkasokar (Ancient Egyptian Nefer-Ka-Seker; which means “beautiful soul of Sokar” or “the soul of Sokar is perfect”) is the cartouche name of a king (pharaoh) who is said to have ruled during the 2nd Dynasty of Ancient Egypt.
 Very little is known about him, since no contemporary records about him have been found.
 Rather his name has been found in later sources.

 Name sources

-Neferkasokar appears in the Saqqara king list from the tomb of the high priest Tjuneroy, where he is recorded as succeeding king Neferkare I and precedes king Hudjefa I in the ninth cartouche.
+Neferkasokar appears in the Saqqara king list from the tomb of the 19th dynasty high priest Tjuneroy, where he is recorded as succeeding king Neferkare I and precedes king Hudjefa I in the ninth cartouche.

 He also appears in the Royal Canon of Turin as the successor of a king Neferkara I and as the predecessor of king Hudjefa I. His cartouche can be found in column III, line 1.
 The Turin papyrus records him having a reign of 8 years and 3 months.
+However, some Egyptologists such as Alan H. Gardiner think it should instead read as Aakasokar.

 Furthermore, Neferkasokar's name appears on a steatite cylinder seal of unknown provenance.
 The inscription bears the king's name twice within royal cartouches.
 The first cartouche shows the name of the god Sokar on top, whilst the second cartouche places the syllable Neferka above the god's name.
 A guiding inscription says Meri-netjeru, which means "beloved one of the gods".
 This titulary was common from the Middle Kingdom onwards, thus the cylinder seal is not likely to originate from the 2nd Dynasty.
 Most Egyptologists date the object to the 13th Dynasty.
 Some Egyptologists also question the authenticity of the seal.

 Neferkasokar also plays an important role in a papyrus originating from the Middle Kingdom.
 The text was translated around 237 BC into the demotic language and is preserved in papyrus p.
 Wien D6319.
 The papyrus gives instructions on how to build temples and how the temple priests should perform their tasks.

 The papyrus also includes a story that royal scribes under the supervision of prince Djedefhor had discovered an old document in a forgotten chamber, which was sealed by king Neferkasokar.
 The discovered papyrus contained a report of a famine that affected Egypt for seven years and king Neferkasokar was instructed by a celestial oracle through a dream to restore all Egyptian temples.
 When the king finished his mission successfully, the Nile started flowing normally again.

 As a result, Neferkasokar issues a decree which is rediscovered by prince Djedefhor.

 Egyptologist and linguist Joachim Friedrich Quack later gave this treatise the name "Book of the Temple".